rubensa/springframework/spring-projects/spring-webflow/readme.txt

 http://opensource.atlassian.com/confluence/spring/display/WEBFLOW/Home

-It offers useful resources like a 'Quick Start' guide and a 'Frequently Asked Questions' section.
+There you will find resources such as a 'Quick Start' guide and a 'Frequently Asked Questions' section.